 Core Values at University

 CORE VALUES ARE, QUITE LITERALLY, AT THE CORE OF UNIVERSITY HIGH SCHOOL.
-Whether it’s a student-led community meeting on the topic of mutual respect, support, and trust or a Community Day spent packing meals for Kids Against Hunger to emphasize stewardship, the core values of University High School are as much a part of the student experience as are math, science, and English.
+Whether it’s a student-led community meeting on the topic of mutual respect, support, and trust or a Community Day spent working with nonprofits around Central Indiana to emphasize stewardship, the core values of University High School are as much a part of the student experience as are math, science, and English.

 The six core values of University High School are diversity, commitment to excellence, commitment to personal responsibility, creativity, stewardship, and mutual respect, support, and trust.

 Here Are Just a Few Examples of the Core Values in Action: